• Home

 Screenshot of the Quickbooks invoice template

-Once you have it set just the way you like it, you can send yourself a sample email to see what it would look like as a customer receiving the invoice—a feature I didn't see built into Wave.
+Once you have it set just the way you like it, you can see what your email will look like when you send your invoice to customers.

 Screenshot of sample Quickbooks invoice

-It took me a second to find where you input discounts, but it was pretty straightforward once I located it.
-There are also multiple ways to preview your invoice with an email, PDF, and payor view.
+During the creation process, it took me a second to find where you create custom fields, implement payment options, and input discounts, but it was pretty straightforward once I located it.
+There are also multiple ways to preview your invoice beyond the email view, PDF and payor view.

 Screenshot of the writer previewing the Quickbooks invoice